Yandex Cloud

 The certificate must be located in the same folder as your CDN resource.

-• options: (Optional) Additional parameters of the CDN resource:
+• options: Optional additional parameters of the CDN resource:

 • ip_address_acl: IP-based access policy parameters:

-• excepted_values: List of IP addresses for which access to the resource content will be allowed or denied.
+• ip_address_acl: List of IP addresses for which access to the resource content will be allowed or denied.
 Separate IP addresses by commas.
 For each address, specify the subnet prefix in CIDR notation, e.g., 192.168.3.2/32 or 2a03:d000:2980:7::8/128.

 Note

-For more information about yandex_cdn_resource parameters in Terraform, see the provider documentation.
+For more information about the yandex_cdn_resource properties in Terraform, see the provider documentation.

 2. Create the resources:

-1. In the terminal, change to the folder where you edited the configuration file.
+1. In the terminal, go to the directory where you edited the configuration file.

-2. Make sure the configuration file is correct using the command:
+2. Make sure the configuration file is correct using this command:

 terraform validate

-If the configuration is correct, the following message is returned:
+If the configuration is correct, you will get this message:

 Success!
 The configuration is valid.

-3. Run the command:
+3. Run this command:

 terraform plan

-The terminal will display a list of resources with parameters.
-No changes are made at this step.
-If the configuration contains errors, Terraform will point them out.
+You will see a detailed list of resources.
+No changes will be made at this step.
+If the configuration contains any errors, Terraform will show them.

-4. Apply the configuration changes:
+4. Apply the changes:

 terraform apply